 Torture, abuse, and negligence.
 The consequences for blowing the whistle on political corruption.

-From becoming the youngest certified lobbyist in American history to being tortured, beaten, and raped for political activism until his 18th birthday at the orders of a corrupt governor and chief judge, Nicholas Alahverdian survived seemingly insurmountable attempts to destroy his life — only later to study at Harvard University and be one of the most effective reformers of foster care of all time.
+From becoming the youngest certified lobbyist in American history to being tortured, beaten, and raped for political activism until his 18th birthday at the orders of a corrupt governor and chief judge, Nicholas Alahverdian (1987-2020) survived seemingly insurmountable attempts to destroy his life — only later to study at Harvard University and be one of the most effective reformers of social services of all time.
 He ended the night-to-night program after exposing the abuse and neglect.
 He even survived being raped by a legislator.

 Because of his political activism in Rhode Island to reform the Department of Children, Youth, & Families (DCYF), Nicholas Alahverdian was sent to faraway places like Nebraska and Florida where he was beaten, tortured, raped, and persecuted.
 Nicholas Alahverdian was exiled for being a political whistleblower.
 He was not allowed to contact the law enforcement, the courts, members of the clergy, legislators, lawyers, or any individual that could help him escape the torture he was experiencing.